flutter/website/src/content/app-architecture/case-study/ui-layer.md

 title: UI layer case study
 short-title: UI layer
 description: >
-  A walk-through of the UI layer of an app that implements the Flutter architecture.
+  A walk-through of the UI layer of an app that implements MVVM architecture.
 prev:
   title: Case study overview
   path: /app-architecture/case-study